purs3lab/ece264/assignments.md

 This should provide you enough lee way to accommodate unexpected circumstances where you might have to miss a homework, submit it late, etc.

+## DIFFICULTY OF HOMEWORK
+The first several homework assignments are intentionally easier than the others.
+The purpose is to give you time to set up your programming environment, familiarize yourself with the tools, and review the topics from CS 159 (if necessary).
+Later assignments are considerably more difficult.
+It is important that you do well at the beginning of the semester.
+If you do poorly at the beginning, it would be almost impossible to gain enough points later and get a good grade.

 ### Additional Learning Constraints
 Although, you have some choice in assignments.
 There are the following additional constraints: